-After law school, you have one last hurdle - the bar exam.
-The bar exam is a standardized test that is your ticket to officially practicing law as a licensed attorney.
+After law school, you have one last hurdle - the bar exam, which is your ticket to officially practicing law as a licensed attorney.
 It is challenging and comes with a hefty price tag.
 However, do not fear!
-With thorough preparation and budgeting, you'll be ready to ace the exam and launch your legal career.
-Thorough preparation and budgeting are crucial for your success.
-However, with this resource guide in hand, I am confident you will succeed!
+With thorough preparation and budgeting, you'll be ready to sit for the exam and prepare to launch your legal career.
+Please note: dedicating time to bar prep is imperative because to pass the bar, you must have a solid understanding of the law, including foundational principles, legal theories, and the exceptions to those rules.
 What is the Bar Exam?